Zdeeno/vtr-sim-ws/README.md

 - There is tmux session in `pfvtr` submodule tailored specifically for the simulator `start_sim.sh`.

 # Learning Control Policy for Visual Teach and Repeat
-This repository was used for the paper submitted to ICRA 2025.
+This repository was used for the paper submitted to RAL.
 We used RL to train a control policy enabling the robot to traverse a previously mapped path.
 The implementation of VT&R with an integrated NN controller used for the real-world experiment can be found [here](https://github.com/Zdeeno/pfvtr).
 The visual module is based on work presented [here](https://github.com/Zdeeno/Siamese-network-image-alignment).
 Image below shows repeated trajectories and camera images from the maps.